Harold & Kumar: Harold & Kumar Escape from Guantanamo Bay (2008)

-A Very Harold & Kumar Christmas (2011)
+A Very Harold & Kumar 3D Christmas (2011)

-In April 2009, Kal Penn accepted the position of Associate Director of the White House Office of Public Liaison in the Obama administration; when asked if his new job would mean no more Harold and Kumar films, he said, "That's probably true for now."
+In April 2009, actor Kal Penn accepted the position of Associate Director of the White House Office of Public Liaison in the Obama administration; when asked if his new job would mean no more Harold & Kumar films, he said, "That's probably true for now."

-A new film entitled A Very Harold & Kumar Christmas was announced on May 7, 2009.
+A new film titled A Very Harold & Kumar Christmas was announced on May 7, 2009.
 Jon Hurwitz and Hayden Schlossberg returned to write the film while Todd Strauss-Schulson directed.
-Greg Shapiro returned as producer with Kal Penn and John Cho reprising their title roles.
-Penn left his job with the White House on June 1, 2010, to reprise his role as Kumar in the third Harold & Kumar installment.
+Greg Shapiro returned as producer with Penn and Cho reprising their title roles.
+Penn left his job at the White House on June 1, 2010, to reprise his role as Kumar in the third Harold & Kumar installment.
 After filming was completed, Penn returned to the White House.

 A Very Harold & Kumar Christmas was released on November 4, 2011, and was the first film in the series to be shown in 3D.
-Seven years after the events of Harold & Kumar Go to White Castle and Harold & Kumar Escape from Guantanamo Bay, Harold and Kumar reconnect and embark on an adventure to find a new Christmas tree after Harold destroys the original while trying to dispose of Kumar's joint.
+Seven years after the events of the first and second films, Harold and Kumar reconnect and embark on an adventure to find a new Christmas tree after Harold destroys the original while trying to dispose of Kumar's joint.